Cannabis ruderalis: Distribution and habitat

 C. ruderalis was first scientifically described in 1924 (from plants collected in southern Siberia), although it grows wild in other areas of Russia.
 The Russian botanist, Janischewski, was studying wild Cannabis in the Volga River system and realized he had come upon a third species.
 C. ruderalis is a hardier variety grown in the northern Himalayas and southern states of the former Soviet Union, characterized by a more sparse, "weedy" growth.'

 Similar C. ruderalis populations can be found in most of the areas where hemp cultivation was once prevalent.
-The most notable region in North America is the midwestern United States, though populations occur sporadically throughout the United States and Canada.
+The most notable region in North America is the Midwestern United States, though populations occur sporadically throughout the United States and Canada.
 Large wild C. ruderalis populations are found in central and eastern Europe, most of them in Ukraine, Lithuania, Belarus, Latvia, Estonia and adjacent countries.
 Without human selection, these plants have lost many of the traits they were originally selected for, and have acclimated to their environment.

 Cultivation

 Seeds of C. ruderalis were brought to Amsterdam in the early 1980s in order to enhance the breeding program of seed banks.

 C. ruderalis has lower THC content than either C. sativa or C. indica, so it is rarely grown for recreational use.
 Also, the shorter stature of C. ruderalis limits its application for hemp production.
-C. ruderalis strains are high in the cannabіnoid cannabidiol (CBD), so they are grown by some medical marijuana users.
+C. ruderalis strains are high in the cannabinoid cannabidiol (CBD), so they are grown by some medical marijuana users.

 Because C. ruderalis transitions from the vegetative stage to the flowering stage with age, as opposed to the light cycle required with photoperiod strains, it is bred with other household sativa and indica strains of cannabis to create "auto-flowering cannabis strains".
 This trait offers breeders some agricultural possibilities and advantages over the photoperiodic flowering varieties, as well as resistance aspects to insect and disease pressures.

 C. indica strains are frequently cross-bred with C. ruderalis to produce autoflowering plants with high THC content, improved hardiness and reduced height.
 Cannabis x intersita Sojak, a strain identified in 1960, is a cross between C. sativa and C. ruderalis.
 Attempts to produce a Cannabis strain with a shorter growing season are another application of cultivating C. ruderalis.
 C. ruderalis when crossed with sativa and indica strains will carry the recessive autoflowering trait.
 Further crosses will stabilise this trait and give a plant which flowers automatically and can be fully mature in as little as 10 weeks.